pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

 !!!
 Info "See Also"
       More [details on Pachyderm's Helm installation](../../deploy-manage/deploy/helm-install/){target=_blank}.

 ## Check Your Install

 Check the status of the Pachyderm pods by periodically running `kubectl get pods`.
 When Pachyderm is ready for use, all Pachyderm pods must be in the **Running** status.

-Because Pachyderm needs to pull the Pachyderm Docker image from DockerHub, it might take a few minutes for the Pachyderm pods status to change to `Running`.
+Because Pachyderm needs to pull the Pachyderm Docker images from DockerHub, it might take a few minutes for the Pachyderm pods status to change to `Running`.